astridRiv/RizzleApp/README.md

 *Please name your branch after your feature i.e ralf-login

 ## AFTER BRANCH CREATION:
-1. Pull from dev to have latest code <br/>
+1. GIT PULL so your local branch and remote branch is up to date <br/>
 2. Implement your code<br/>
 3. Test if code works :)<br/>
 4. If it works, create a pull request in the DEV<br/>